UniVST: A Unified Framework for Training-free Localized Video Style Transfer: Experimentation

 \subsection{Ablation Studies}

 In this section, we first validate the effectiveness of each core component in our proposed UniVST.
-Then, we conduct an in-depth analysis of hyper-parameter settings for the three modules: \textit{point-matching mask propagation}, \textit{AdaIN-guided localized video stylization}, and \textit{sliding-window consistency smoothing}, individually.
+Then, we conduct an in-depth analysis of hyper-parameter settings for the three modules: \textit{point-matching mask propagation}, \textit{AdaIN-guided localized video stylization}, and \textit{sliding-window consistency smoothing}.
+All ablation experiments are conducted on SD-v1.5.